Notice: This page requires JavaScript to function properly.

 Build Panel in Unity

-The Build Panel in Unity is a section of the Unity Editor that allows you to build and deploy your project to various platforms.
+The Build Panel in Unity is a part of the Unity Editor that lets you create and deploy your game to different platforms.

-Once you've configured your build settings, you can click the Build button to generate the executable or package for your chosen platform.
+Once everything is set up, click the Build button to create the executable or package for your chosen platform.

 What does the Application.Quit() function do in Unity?